magento-hackathon/HoneySpam/README.md

 There is also a check if this form is to fast transmitted, a human normally takes a couple of Seconds or more.

-You can enable and disable the functionalitys or set the time how long it should take to transmit this forms.
+You can enable and disable the functionalitys or set the time how long it should take to transmit this forms in the Magento Admin Backend.

 ## Installation